-- street lighting with fixtures conforming to dark sky principles; and - street trees.
+- e. a sidewalk along the north side of the street; - f. street lighting with fixtures conforming to dark sky principles; and - g. street trees.
 (Note: While street trees are generally required along both sides of residential streets, this requirement may be relaxed on the south side of the street in order to accommodate a reduced cross-section width where appropriate).

-Figure 4 Conceptual Escarpment Green Corridor
+Figure 4 Escarpment Green Corridor (conceptual)